“It’s a luxury to be a writer, because all you ever think about is life.”

 – Amy Tan

-The art world is fertile creative ground for this writer.
-Every work of art, artist, exhibition, institution and patron has a story.
+The art world is fertile creative ground for a writer.
+Every work of art, artist, exhibition, institution, and patron has a story.
 It is rife with colorful characters, history, intrigue, money, power, exotic places, truth, lies, romance, heartbreak, treachery, tragedy, triumph and of course, the creativity of the arts.
 My experiences and observations became the catalyst for my debut novel, “Provenance.”
 Through my protagonist, Lance Henry Withers, I tell a story of one man’s history and how art and the people he encountered in the art world changed him, and the people around him.

 Please use the form below to contact Donna with questions or comments or, to schedule an interview.